Wait — before you pay

 Last updated: April 2026Researched by ParkingFight Research Team

 Stamford gives you 15 days to appeal a parking ticket.
-File your appeal with City of Stamford Parking Violations Bureau / Transportation, Traffic & Parking Department online or by mail.
+File your appeal with City of Stamford Parking Violations Office online or by mail.
+Fines range from $25 to $175.

 Last updated: March 2026